 Stacy is a results-driven business development professional with 20+ years in digital marketing.
 The bulk of his experience has been in early-stage start-ups, either as a founder or as an early hire.
 He excels at conceptualizing unique monetization strategies, pitching them to potential partners, and then managing long-term execution around collaborative monitoring of relevant KPI’s.

 Any online store must have a Google Search Brand campaign for its brand name terms and domain name, including misspellings.
 Your brand search is your most sacred and even if you organically rank for #1, your competitors could be bidding on your brand terms, and also this is a game of real estate.
-Taking #1 and #2 spots or more makes you a winner.
+Taking the #1 and #2 spots makes you a winner.
 Be sure to bid toward impression share at 100% and bid a high CPC something your competitors can't and won't afford.
 They will eventually go away from this practice which you protect your brand real estate.

 Depending on the type of products a Google Search Generic term campaign should also be in place.
 Google Display is a great opportunity to increase brand presence to highly targeted audiences.
 Consumer Intent marketing is the most powerful audience and next up is remarketing.